commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer customer:request_anonymization ID`

 Send this attribute if you want to trigger anonymization.
+Cannot be passed by sales channels.

 ```sh-session
 USAGE